Code-Institute-Submissions/recipe-builder/README.md

 # Love Food Recipe Builder

+## What is it about?

-This project is an application which includes a database of recipes that can be searched.
-When a user has registered and logged in to the application the user is able to create, update and delete their own recipes.
+I have developed this project using the skills learnt to build a Flask Website, using MongoDB.
+The application includes a database of recipes that can be searched by any user.
+When a user has registered and logged in to the application the user is able to create, update and delete their recipes.
+This project can be viewed at https://love-food-recipe-builder.herokuapp.com

 ## UX